 5. Power down the GR-1 and unscrew the GR-1's casing.
 The unscrewing consists of 7 countersunk M3 screws in total.
+One of the bolts is behind the serial number seal.
+Punching through this voids factory warranty.
+We can make an exception for you if you are performing a diagnosis at home, but only with our explicit consent.

-6. Remove the old SD card from the Single Board Computer (typically a Raspberry Pi 3B).
+6. Remove the old SD card from the Single Board Computer (typically a Raspberry Pi 3B or 3B+).

-7. Insert the new SD card and use a bit of duck tape or electrical tape to fasten it in the slot, just in case you'll be moving the GR-1 around a lot.
+7. Insert the new SD card and use a bit of duct tape or electrical tape to fasten it in the slot, just in case you'll be moving the GR-1 around a lot.